 - E-commerce – Putting up an e-commerce site sounds easy enough.
 Set up your website and wait for a surge of orders, right?
 Nope.
 It’s a lot harder than you think getting internet users to visit your site.
 It’s an uphill battle to have your website ranking on the first page of search engine results.
 Of course, there’s advertising you can buy to drive traffic to your site but it’ll cost you plenty.
 And, when you do get people to visit your site, you’ve still got to worry about converting these into sales and revenues.
 If e-commerce is in your mind as a business venture, it won’t hurt to think again.

 - Inventor – You may have plenty of ideas for products but you’ll need to convince someone to invest in your ideas if you don’t have money.
 It takes capital to create prototypes and secure patents.
 Only 5% of patents see the light of day commercially with only 1% reaching 5 figures.

 We hope this gave you an insight into what are the most profitable businesses and also the least successful small businesses currently out there.
 Did this give you some ideas?
-Maybe you found the inspiration you were looking for, but if you need more useful information, learn here about the businesses you can start with a small budget and the resources you need to start a small business.
+Maybe you found the inspiration you were looking for, but if you need more useful information, learn here how much it costs to start a business and the resources you need to start yours.
 This info will help guide you in determining where to invest your hard-earned money.
-Also, remember to subscribe to our Newsletter: it’s free and every week you’ll receive in your mailbox the latest trend in business and inspiring ideas like the ones you just read.

-*For this compilation of the most porfitable businesses we have used the following sources, among others: the annual report made by the University of Arkansas, Fundera, and online publications like Self-Made, Shopkeep, Medium and Passive Airbnb.
+*For this compilation of the most profitable businesses we have used the following sources, among others: the annual report made by the University of Arkansas, the Small Business Administration, the Small Business Administration Office of Advocacy, National Business Capital & Services, and Passive Airbnb.
 For the ranking, we have used the data provided by BizStats.com for sole proprietorships with $400,000 in annual sales.